 Simulating Darkness In the Light

 Once the night shift worker finishes their shift and heads home they need to biohack their environment to initiate quality sleep.
 When they return home the sun is starting to rise but for the shift worker this is their sleep time.
-Two hours before they plan to sleep they need to wear blueblocker glasses that have an amber or red tint.
-These glasses will block 98-100% of blue light and majority green light allowing for melatonin to be produced and for us to feel sleepy by simulating darkness.
+Two hours before they plan to sleep they need to wear blueblocker glasses that have a red tint.
+These glasses have to block 100% of blue light and majority green light to 550nm allowing for melatonin to be produced and for us to feel sleepy by simulating darkness.
 However, we cannot wear these glasses while sleeping, it’s simply not practical.
 We need to simulate complete darkness in our sleeping environment.
 We can achieve this with an oversized silk black eye mask that has not gaps and allows no light to pass through it.
 Or we can install black out blinds in our bedrooms.
 Either way the positive effects of blue blocker glasses will be undone should we not be sleeping in complete darkness.
 Night shift workers need to ensure that their bedrooms are in complete darkness or their eyes covered by an eye mask prior to laying down to sleep.
+BLUblox Sleep+ lenses are the only tested lenses to block 100% of blue and green light from 400-550nm.

 Unfortunately many night shift workers do not follow these simple protocols or have been misled through incorrect advice about how to biohack their circadian rhythms to align with their reversed sleep/wake cycles.
 This is why we are living through an epidemic of sleep disorders in night shift workers.
 This has lead to night shift workers being at greater risk of anxiety, insomnia, depression, heart disease and obesity.